ivan-zapreev/SR2JLIB/README.md

 max_chld_cnt = 0;
 sel_type = SelectionType.VALUE;
 ```
-The value of `mgr_id` depends on the number of managers, we recommend using manager ids starting from 0.
+The value of `mgr_id` depends on the number of managers, we recommend using continuous (in the non-negative integer domain) manager ids starting from 0.
 The value of `num_dofs` is problem specific.

 Last but not least `done_cb` and `observer` provide the call-back objects.
 The former is just an object realizing a functional interface to be called once the process manager has finished the SR procedure.
 The latter is a grid observing object allowing to monitor all of the population changes.
 We shall discuss these and other interfaces in the next section.